Anne Fairbairn

 Anne Mary Ross Fairbairn AM (also Body, née Reid; 1928 – 22 October 2018) was a widely published Australian poet, journalist and expert in Arab culture.
+Fairbairn has been known for her work in bringing together Australian and Arab cultures for over 30 years through poetry.

+Personal life

 She is the only granddaughter of Australia's fourth Prime Minister, George Reid.

 In 1965, she married Geoffrey Forrester Fairbairn, a Professor in the Department of History at the Australian National University.
 Geoffrey died in London of lung cancer on 11 September 1980.
-Fairbairn has been known for her work in bringing together Australian and Arab cultures for over 30 years through poetry.